edchelstephens/react-flux/NOTES.md

 # Route in react is to urlpatter in python, where for a certain url, there's a view,

 # Likewise in React, for a certain url, you load a component

+# Link offers an abstraction for anchor elements, for us to navigate our app with posting back to the server, reloading the browser to navigate the url